 Johann "Richard" Gaumer was born on June 7, 1779 or on Dec.
 16, 1779 at Oldtown, MD, or in Pennsylvania, the son of Johannes "John" and Albertina Christina (Dean) Gaumer.
 The later date may be a baptism date.
 His first name was Americanized to "John."

-Johann Richard died in Southampton on Feb.
+John Richard died in Southampton on Feb.
 4, 1840 at the age of 60 years, seven months and 28 days.

 Mary outlived him by three years, and passed away on April 21, 1843.
 Her age at death was 62 years, three months and 11 days.